 Someone asked me last week:

 How do you go about writing emails?
-You seem to have a unique style that focuses on helping the customer without being salesy – what would you recommend we do to email like that?
+You seem to have a unique style that focuses on customer acquisition without being salesy – what would you recommend we do to email like that?

 A tricky question, really.
 What can you do to get sales without sounding salesy?